adler-sudo/Demultiplex/Assignment-the-first/Answers.md

     For loop to read each record and compare indexes:

-        Reverse complement index2
+        Reverse complement index2.

-        Calculate quality score for each of the current indexes
+        Calculate quality score for each of the current indexes.

+        Append indexes to header lines of read 1 and read 2.

         If either index contains 'N':
-            store record 1 to read1_lowqual category of dict store record 2 to read2_lowqual category of dict elif either index is below quality threshold: store record 1 to read1_lowqual category of dict store record 2 to read2_lowqual category of dict elif index1 != index2:
+            store read record 1 to read1_lowqual category of dict store read record 2 to read2_lowqual category of dict elif either index is below quality threshold: store read record 1 to read1_lowqual category of dict store read record 2 to read2_lowqual category of dict elif index1 != index2:
-            store record 1 to read1_mismatch category of dict store record 2 to read2_mismatch category of dict elif match:
+            store read record 1 to read1_mismatch category of dict store read record 2 to read2_mismatch category of dict elif match:
-            store record 1 to read1 for specific index category of dict store record 2 to read2 for specific index category of dict
+            store read record 1 to read1 for specific index category of dict store read record 2 to read2 for specific index category of dict

 Output all files to specified output category (defines the file they end up in).